sarafiskray/sarafiskray.github.io/index.md

 <br>

-#### I built an NBA Player Comparison Tool, used to compare recent player performances.
-I made this project using React and Recharts, with data coming from API-NBA by api-sports.
-This application is designed for use on a computer or a tablet, however it functions on screens of all sizes.
+#### I designed and developed an NBA Player Comparison Tool, used to compare recent player performances.
+This project was built using React and Recharts, with live data coming from API-NBA by api-sports.
+It is designed for use on a computer or a tablet, however it functions on screens of all sizes.

 ---